asad-sangla/sqlopsstudio/docs/carbon/objectexplorer.md

 I CAN get an explicit and easy to understand error messages:
 - User does not have a permission to CONNECT database
-- User does not have a permission to View Definition of database /schema / indivisual object
+- User does not have a permission to View Definition of database /schema / individual object